Muby Chem Logo

 Calcium Chloride can also be used in the reef aquarium hobby for adding bio-available calcium in solution for calcium-using animals such as algae, snails, hard tube worms, and Corals although the use of calcium hydroxide (kalkwasser mix) or a calcium reactor is the preferred method of adding calcium.
 However, calcium chloride is the quickest method to increase calcium levels as it dissolves readily in water.

-and so on ... for detailed write up on the product specifications, please visit Calcium Chloride Specification.
-For an exhaustive information on the product please go to University of Calcium Chloride.
+and so on ... for detailed write up on the product specifications, please visit CaCl2 Specification..
+CaCl2 Manufacturer

 MUBY CHEMICALS